 Clearly state what the project includes and excludes to prevent scope creep.
 For instance, a renovation project might specify “upgrading the office interior but not the exterior.”

-Write measurable goals, like “Launch a mobile app with three core features by July 2026, achieving 98% uptime.”
+Your objectives should act as the north star of the specification.
+Use the SMART framework (Specific, Measurable, Achievable, Relevant, Time-bound) and tie each objective to an outcome, like “Launch a mobile app with three core features by July 2026, achieving 98% uptime.”

 Categorize details: